Working Women Facing Hardships At Offices Due To Lack Of Facilities In Baluchistan - UrduPoint

 Working Women Facing Hardships At Offices Due To Lack Of Facilities In Baluchistan

-Talking to APP here on Wednesday,Sana Ahmad a special working woman said mostly offices do not have special ramps for easy access of disabled women and added that it is a big headache for them to approach offices with the help of colleagues which is not possible on daily basis.
+Talking to APP here,Sana Ahmad a special working woman said mostly offices do not have special ramps for easy access of disabled women and added that it is a big headache for them to approach offices with the help of colleagues which is not possible on daily basis.

 She said that all required facilities should be added in the buildings to make it disabled friendly.